-- d.
-Unauthorized use, duplication, sharing, or distribution of copyrighted materials or other intellectual property, including computer software or other media such as music and videos - e.
-Use of a computer or computer system in the commission of a crime to violate or facilitate the violation of laws, Board of Governors or University regulations or policies. - f.
-Any unauthorized commercial use of University computer or computing resources. - g.
+- computing resources. - g.
 Any unauthorized use of electronic or other devices to make an audio or video recording. - h.
 Use of computing facilities and resources to interfere with the work of another student, faculty member, staff member or University official. - i.
 Use of University computing facilities or resources to send obscene or abusive material. - j.
-Any other violation of the University Computer Use Policy or other policies related to computer use on campus. - 8.
-Violations (or conduct which could constitute a violation) of federal, state, local laws, County or municipal ordinances, Board of Governors or University regulations, or policies including, but not limited to: - a.
-Prohibited Uses of Drugs - i.
-Possessing or using narcotics, prescription drugs (without a valid prescription or in an unauthorized manner), or other controlled substances, or possessing drug paraphernalia, as prohibited by Florida Law. - ii.
+Any other violation of the University Computer Use Policy, Student Communications Policy, UWF Electronic Communications Policy or other policies related to computer and data use on campus. - 8.
+Violations (or conduct which could constitute a violation) of Federal, State, Local Laws, County or Municipal Ordinances, Board of Governors or University Regulations, or Policies including, but not limited to:

+a.
+Prohibited Uses of Drugs

+- Possessing or using narcotics, prescription drugs (without a valid prescription or in an unauthorized manner), or other controlled substances, or possessing drug paraphernalia, as prohibited by Florida Law. - ii.
 Using non-controlled substances not intended for human consumption (i.e. spice, bath salts, rubbing alcohol) or not in compliance with manufacturer specifications for the purposes of reaching an altered or intoxicated state. - iii.
 Sale or distribution of narcotics, prescription drugs (without a valid prescription or in an unauthorized manner), other controlled substances, or drug paraphernalia, as prohibited by Florida Law. - iv.
 Being under the influence of any substance to the point at which an individual has lost normal control of his or her body or mental facilities or both. - v.
-Disorderly conduct while under the influence of a substance including but not limited to endangering the safety of himself/herself or, another person, destruction of property, or causing a public disturbance - vi.
-Being under the influence of an illegal substance and endangering his or her own safety or the safety of another person or property - b.
-Prohibited Uses of Alcohol: - i.
+Disorderly conduct while under the influence of a substance including but not limited to endangering the safety of himself/herself or, another person, destruction of property, or causing a public disturbance. - vi.
+Being under the influence of an illegal substance and endangering his or her own safety or the safety of another person or property.

+b.
+Prohibited Uses of Alcohol:

+- i.
 Any possession or consumption of alcohol that is in violation of the University's Alcohol policy. - ii.
 Possessing, purchasing or consuming alcohol if under the legal age. - iii.
 Misrepresenting one's age for the purposes of purchasing or consuming alcohol. - iv.
 Purchasing, furnishing or serving alcohol to any underage person. - v.
 Possessing, furnishing or consuming alcohol in unauthorized areas of the University. - vi.
 Possessing or using a common source of alcohol (i.e. kegs, beer bongs, or their equivalent) on University Premises. - vii.
-Being intoxicated to the point at which an individual has lost normal control of his orher body or mental facilities or both. - viii.
-Disorderly intoxication: being intoxicated and endangering the safety of another person or property or being intoxicated or drinking alcoholic beverages in a place on campus at which it is not permitted and causing a public disturbance. - ix.
-Drinking games: participation in games which involve the consumption of alcoholic beverages on University Premises - c.
-Illegal or unauthorized possession or use of firearms, explosives, ammunition, fireworks, weapons (such as metallic knuckles, slingshots, bows and arrows, and knives), or other
+Being intoxicated to the point at which an individual has lost normal control of his or her body or mental facilities or both. - viii.
+Disorderly intoxication: being intoxicated and endangering the safety of another person or property or being intoxicated or drinking alcoholic